SamuelRocco/randolphrocco.github.io/README.md

 # PersonalWebsite
- This is the GIthub for my personal websit
+ This is the GitHub for my personal website